4d/4d-for-ios/docs/Listform-SvgFileCustomTemplate.md

 ---
-id: svg-file-custom-listform-template
+id: svg-file-listform-template
 title: Template.svg
 sidebar_label: Template.svg
 ---

-The template.svg file is a basic visual template representation.
-In this file, you'll need to define areas in order to be able to add fields to your custom list form from the project editor.
+The template.svg file is a basic visual representation of a template.
+In this file, you'll need to define areas in order to be able to add fields to your list form template from the project editor.

-Here's what we want to achieve:
+Here's a finished version:

 ![Template svg file](assets/custom-listform/template-svg-file.png)